OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial-create-custom-functions.md

 ## Try out a prebuilt custom function

-Now the custom functions in your file will be loaded and ready to use.
-There are several pre-built functions for you in the Yo Office project.
-All are attached to a namespace called CONTOSO that is defined in the XML manifest file.
+The custom functions project that the Yo Office generator created for you contains several prebuilt custom functions, defined within the **src/customfunction.js** file.
+The manifest file in the root of the project (**manifest.xml**) specifies that all custom functions belong to the `CONTOSO` namespace.

+At this point, the prebuilt custom functions in your project are loaded and available within Excel.

 When you start typing =CONTOSO in a cell, the list of available functions will appear.

 Let's call the CONTOSO.ADD42() function, that adds 42 to any two numbers that you specify as arguments.
 In any cell, type `=CONTOSO.ADD42(1,2)`.
 It should deliver the answer 45.